-Housing quality and safety issues can lead an individual to live in sub-standard conditions or in unsafe neighborhoods.
-Other issues can relate to housing instability or affordability, which is when an individual cannot make rent or doesn't have a stable place to live or is nearing homelessness or is already homeless.
+Housing quality and safety issues can lead an individual to live with sub-standard conditions or in unsafe neighborhoods.
+Other issues can relate to housing instability or affordability, which is when an individual cannot make rent or doesn't have a stable place to live or is nearing or already homeless.